xpladev/docs/content/en/learn/learn/glossary.md

 type: docs
 ---

-Use this glossary to learn about terms specific to the XPLA Chain.
+Use this glossary to learn about terms specific to the CONX Chain.

 ## Active Set